How Art Galleries Can Benefit from Custom Dry Transfer Museum Labels

 - The price of the work (if applicable)

 Custom wall transfers can be the solution you are looking for.
 Our company, Image Transfers Inc, supplies a time saving, no mess, no fuss, no water needed solution for gallery exhibit labels – custom dry transfers can be used to professionally label your artwork on walls or placards.

 Our Transparent Museum Labels Are Available in Almost Any Color, Including White

 Custom wall labels and art exhibit decals can enhance the presentation of your exhibit.
 Don’t use a tacked on paper label or sticker.
-Custom wall labels are seamless and can save time in application.
+Custom wall labels are seamless and can save time in their application.
 Our detail is micro-fine.
 Custom choose a color that contrasts with the location or matches interior wall paint and surroundings.

 Our client, GNU Group, was setting up a display and wanted the descriptions for their custom museum wall labels to be white.
 There are not a lot of ways to get professional white custom wall transfers as a “do it yourself” in-house project or with a sticker, inkjet printer or water decal.

 Using a rub-down white transfer was the correct solution for them.
 A key element for these custom wall labels is that the descriptions are easy to read, comfortable to look at and do not distract from the artwork.
 We believe they met all of those requirements.

 Don’t underestimate how important descriptive text on walls is when installing in museums and galleries.
 Art museums have become destinations for more socially and culturally diverse audiences.
 Museums want visitors to keep coming back so they try hard to engage them and keep them from feeling bored.
 As custom wall decals, our dry transfers are the best.

-Descriptions on artwork can help the viewer from being confused or overwhelmed.
+Descriptions of artwork can help the viewer from being confused or overwhelmed.
 But if they are engaged by the exhibit they are more likely to visit again.
 Custom museum labels can help galleries accomplish this with ease.

 Here is a little information about our client: